thatcosmonaut/dota_assistant/README.md

 I am trying to find the best way to efficiently represent counters and properly weight the value of having them.

 ## How To Use
-Select the heroes that are currently picked for your team Select the heroes that are currently picked on the enemy team Hit submit!
+1) Select the heroes that are currently picked for your team
+2) Select the heroes that are currently picked on the enemy team

-The algorithm will return:
-5 best heroes
+3) Hit submit!
-5 worst heroes

-that fit into your current team composition.
+The algorithm will return the 5 best and worst heroes fitting into your team composition.

 A lower score is better - the higher the score the farther away the hero is from the best fit.